EducationGood Manners Every Child Should Learn

 Use Proper Table Manners

 Mealtimes present many opportunities to use good manners.
-Children should know how to set the table properly with napkins, utensils, and glasses.
+Manners Every Child Should Learn and know how to set the table properly with napkins, utensils, and glasses.
 They should wait until everyone is served to begin eating.
 Using “please” and “thank you” at mealtimes applies to passing food and requesting items out of reach.
 Make sure kids don’t reach across others or talk with their mouths full.
-Having them keep hands in their lap when not using utensils also promotes good table manners.
+Having them keep their hands in their lap when not using utensils also promotes good table manners.
 And remind them to treat serving staff with respect, too.

 Listen without Interrupting

 Learning to listen without interrupting is an important social skill.
-Children should make eye contact when others are speaking to them.
+Manners Every Child Should Learn make eye contact when others are speaking to them.
 Nodding along and giving verbal affirmations like “Okay” or “I see” demonstrates active listening.
 Teach kids to wait until the speaker finishes before asking questions or making comments of their own.
 This shows respect.

 Write Thank You Notes

-Sending thank you notes teaches thoughtfulness.
-Have children write cards or notes to show gratitude when receiving gifts, kind acts, and hospitality.
+Sending thank-you notes teaches thoughtfulness.
+Have Manners Every Child Should Learn write cards or notes to show gratitude when receiving gifts, kind acts, and hospitality.
 Notes should mention the specific gift or kind act and express how much it meant to them.
 Mail or deliver these within two weeks of the event.
-Regularly practicing writing notes of appreciation will help instil consideration.
+Regularly practicing writing notes of appreciation will help instill consideration.

 Be Respectful in Public